rob3rtu/firstextension/README.md

 # Chuck Norris Jokes

-This is a simple extension made by curriosity.
+This is a simple extension made out of curriosity.

 # How to use it